FelixOtienoArogo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Now to redirect the outputs
+Now to ridirict thi outputs